 When the film debuted in May 1977, I was not immediately taken with the hype.
 Star Trek was my main sci-fi interest and I regarded Star Wars as an over-produced, genre-destroying, corporate monster.
 I waited over a year before finally giving in to peer-pressure and got my dad to take me during one of our weekly divorced-dad weekends in June 1978.

 Now, I hasten to add that Star Wars had been playing at our local multiplex, Cine 1-2-3-4-5-6 (yes, that was its name) at Northway Mall in Albany, NY, since May 1977, so it was playing for a full year before I saw it — and the theater was still packed.
-Let that sink in for a moment: Star Wars played at theaters continuously for over a year.
+Let that sink in for a moment.
+Star Wars played at theaters continuously for over a year.
 It’s impossible to imagine any film doing the same thing today.

 I was looking for any reason not to like the movie.
 When an imperial officer used the word “sensors” early in the film, I leaned over to my dad and said that was used in Star Trek.
 My dad shushed me and told me to give it a chance.
-By the time Luke Skywalker fired up his lightsaber for the first time I was hooked.
+By the time Luke Skywalker fired up his lightsaber for the first time, I was hooked.
 As though bound by quantum entanglement, I remain so today.

 The backstory of an awkward young man with limited prospects who hates his life rang true with a lot of kids, and still does.
 Luke Skywalker’s coming-of-age is what gives the film its heart and helps it rise above what Alec Guinness described as the “banality” of the dialog in the script.
-My father, despite being an ex-marine, got a bit motion sick during the Death Star run.
-Having grown up with Buck Rogers and Flash Gordon serials, however, he identified the similarities which Lucas used in creating the film’s overall structure.
+My father, despite being an ex-marine himself, got a bit motion sick during the Death Star run.
+Nevertheless, having grown up with Buck Rogers and Flash Gordon serials, he recognized the similarities which Lucas used in creating the film’s overall structure.
 By building on the work of the previous generation, George Lucas created a film that attracted young and old alike.

 I walked into the theater a skeptic and walked out into the hot June night a hard-core, rock-solid, Stars Wars fan.
 I quickly joined the fan club, got the Kenner figures, got the models, got the soundtrack, and got the books.
 The only books at the time, however, were the novelization of the film (1976) and Splinter of the Mind’s Eye (1978), both by Alan Dean Foster, who also wrote Star Trek Log One, which I cover in another article (see link).

-I still have those books.
-The gold cover of the movie novelization is wrinkled from when my brother and I fought over reading it in 1978 (see left).
+I still have those books (see above).
+The gold cover of the movie novelization is wrinkled from when my brother and I fought over reading it in 1978.
 Some pictures later fell out, which I saved and put back.
 The binding fell apart in the 1990s and it is now held together by electrician’s tape.
 The dog-eared pages are now yellowed and stained.
-I took it with me wherever I moved throughout middle school, high school, and college.
-I probably haven’t read it in 20 to 25 years, but I could no more get rid of it than I could sever a limb or a memory.
+I took them with me wherever I moved throughout middle school, high school, and college.
+I probably haven’t read them in 20 to 25 years, but I could no more get rid of them than I could sever a limb or a memory.

 With the books came the music.
 I played the 8-track of John Williams’ soundtrack almost daily.
 I also got the single with the disco version by Meco.
 That single was huge and turned up on TV, radio, and in ads.
 It even helped inspire me during my runs that summer of 1978 (as referenced in my short story “I Now Know Why Salmon Swim Upstream”).While I still have Meco’s singles for The Empire Strikes Back and Return of the Jedi, which I bought at the time of the films’ releases, I long ago lost the 45 for the first film — which brings me to the most interesting part of my tale.